TDT4237/moviereviews/README.md

 ## PHP's built-in HTTP server

 Webapps are usually deployed with Apache or nginx.
 But for development and testing there is also the built-in HTTP server.
 Let's use it.
+Do not add a `.htaccess` file.
+It will have zero effect.
 As of PHP 5.4.0, the CLI SAPI provides a
 [built-in web server](http://php.net/manual/en/features.commandline.webserver.php).